MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_Create a virtual network infrastructure.md

    Wait for the VMs to complete deployment before advancing to the next section.

-### Associate network interfaces of each VM to one of the application security groups you created previously:
+### Associate the network interfaces of each VM to one of the application security groups you created previously:

 1. Search for myVMWeb in the portal search box.